Pickering railway station: Preservation

 In 1967, a group of local residents set up the North Yorkshire Moors Railway Society with the aim of preserving the line.
 Services began in 1970, and on 22 April 1973 the entire line from Grosmont to Pickering was reopened.
 Initially, due to a dispute with the local council, the railway terminated at a single wooden platform adjacent to High Mill, north of the station.
 The stone built Andrews station was re-opened to traffic in May 1975.

-Pickering's closed railway lines

-In pre-preservation days Pickering was not a terminus; the main line continued south to Rillington Junction and thus to Malton, with connections for York.
-The Malton - Whitby service was ended in 1965 as part of the Beeching Axe.
-Just south of the town was a double junction (at Mill Lane) with the Forge Valley branch turning east for Scarborough.